The Education Reform Act 1988 entitles every pupil to a curriculum which is a broad and balanced.

 Core subjects: English and Mathematics:

-Foundation subjects: Science, History, Geography, Personal, Social, Health Education and Citizenship (PSHE&C) Music, Art, Design and Technology, Information and Communication Technology and Physical Education.
+Foundation subjects: Science, History, Geography, Personal, Social, Health Education and Citizenship (PSHE&C) Music, Art, Design and Technology, Computing and Physical Education.

-Across the curriculum, children are given the opportunity to develop their skills in Spiritual, Moral, Social and Citizenship education (SMSC) and philosophy (P4C).
+Across the curriculum, children are given the opportunity to develop their skills in Spiritual, Moral, Social and Citizenship education (SMSC).

 All classes learn French as part of the Modern Foreign Language programme.